Taqi al-Din al-Fasi: Family background

 His family claimed descent from the Islamic prophet Muhammad through his grandson, Hasan ibn Ali.

-In the year 679 AH, Taqi al-Din al-Fasi's great grandfather, Abu Abdullah Muhammad bin Muhammad bin Abdul Rahman Al-Fassi left Morocco, traveling to Mecca, which he entered in the year 686 AH.
+In the year 679 AH, Taqi al-Din al-Fasi's great grandfather, Abu Abdullah Muhammad bin Muhammad bin Abdul Rahman Al-Fassi left what is now Morocco, traveling to Mecca, which he entered in the year 686 AH.
 He took care of his three sons, Muhammad, Ahmed, and Ali (Al-Fassi’s grandfather) and raised them to love knowledge, so they became among the scholars of Mecca, and in turn they produced scholars.
 Among them was Ahmed bin Ali (father of Al-Fassi), one of the senior Muftis in Mecca, in addition to his mandate as a representative judiciary.

 In the eighth century AH, the al-Fassi family became one of the largest families in Mecca, and it supported its scholarly influence through intermarriage with large families in Mecca.
 The sister of the historian Taqi al-Din al-Fassi, Umm Hani, married the Emir of Mecca, Sayyid Hassan Ibn Ajlan.